Skip to content

 Partial Data Loss

-1. If some RUM Session data or Log, Trace data is lost
+1. If RUM loses some Session data or Log, Trace loses several pieces of data

-1. If RUM Resource events or Action events (except launch action) are lost
+1. If RUM loses Resource events or Action events (excluding launch action)

-Check if View auto-collection is enabled or if Open API is used for manual collection.
-Resource events or Action events are bound to View, so ensure View is being collected.
+Check if View auto-collection is enabled or if Open API manual collection is used.
+Resource events or Action events are bound to View.
+Ensure that View data is being collected to collect data normally.

 *********This data format is incorrect********